Fetchinator7/Video-Upload-Editor/README.md

 Are you back now?
 Great, let's move on!
 Now that our app has upload access go to `Authentication` and `Generate an access token` by selecting `Authenticated (you)`.
 Give it access to `Public, Private, Create, Edit, Upload, and Video Files` then copy the `Token`.

-Next we need to create a new `.env` file in the root directory of the project (no parent folders) and the terminal from the **Setup** step will already be in the correct folder.
+Next we need to create a new `.env` file in the root directory of the project (no parent folders), but unless you changed it the terminal window from the **Installation** step will already be in the correct folder.
 To make a `.env` on Mac it's `touch .env` and on Windows it's `type nul > .env`.
 Next open it with a text editor (`open .env` for Mac or `.env` for Windows) and enter these parameters:

 ```env